A hiatal hernia occurs when a small portion of the stomach pushes

 A hiatal hernia that is not causing symptoms does not usually need

 any treatment.
 Treatment for a hiatal hernia that causes heartburn is the same

 as for gastroesophageal reflux disease (GERD).
 This may include home treatment

-with nonprescription antacids, acid reducers, or acid blockers; prescription
+with lifestyle changes; nonprescription antacids, acid reducers, or acid blockers; prescription

 medicines; or, in severe cases, surgery.

 How this information was developed to help you make better health decisions.